 Acquisitions of subsidiaries and associated companies after January 1, 2004 were recorded in accordance with the acquisition method.
-The Bank recognized the fair value of the acquired assets and assumed liabilities or determined their value in accordance with International Financial Reporting Standards applicable to certain assets and liabilities for which fair value is not the measurement principle foreseen under IFRS 3 "Business Combinations".
-The acquisition cost corresponds to the value of the acquired assets and incurred or assumed liabilities and contingencies, according to IFRS 3.
-Accordingly, the Bank applied IAS 19 to acquired assets and assumed liabilities related to employee benefits and IAS 12 to acquired assets and assumed liabilities related to income taxes.
+The Group recognized the fair value of the acquired assets and assumed liabilities or determined their value in accordance with International Financial Reporting Standards applicable to certain assets and liabilities for which fair value is not the measurement principle foreseen under IFRS 3 "Business Combinations".
+The acquisition cost corresponded to the amount determined at the acquisition date, of the acquired assets and incurred or assumed liabilities and contingencies, according to IFRS 3.
+Accordingly, the Group applied IAS 19 to acquired assets and assumed liabilities related to employee benefits and IAS 12 to acquired assets and assumed liabilities related to income taxes.